 Unfortunately, when you have an outdoor festival in the Rocky Mountains the first week of March, things can get squirrely.
-On this particular Saturday frigid weather and cold winds caused the Dead Guy Fest to cancel most of their events, leaving us looking for a Plan B. What better day to start our Colorado Brewery Challenge!
+On this particular Saturday, frigid temperature and blustery winds caused the Dead Guy Fest to cancel most of their planned events.
+That left us ready to have some fun, but looking for a Plan B. What better day to start our Colorado Brewery Challenge!

-We decided to visit Oskar Blues in Longmont for several reasons.
-First, Jeff and I had been there last year and really, really dug the place.
-Second, they have a fun and super-tasty restaurant called Home Made Liquids & Solids just a hop-skip-and-a-jump away from their actual canning facility and tap house, the Tasty Weasel.
-That meant that we could hit 2 beer spots in one day.
+We decided to visit Oskar Blues Brewery in Longmont for several reasons.
+First, Jeff and I had been up to Oskar Blues last year, and we really dug the place.
+Second, they have a fun and super-tasty restaurant called Home Made Liquids & Solids that’s just a hop-skip-and-a-jump away from their actual brewery and tasting room, the Tasty Weasel.
+That meant that we could easily hit two beer spots in one day.
 Finally, it was just far enough out-of-town to justify the car being full of road-trip food we’d already packed for Nederland.

-I cannot say enough how much I love Oskar Blues in general, and this place in particular.
-Its vibe is a comfortable, down-south, BBQ joint with some Cajun flair.
-The craft beer selection is amazing.
-They have their own farm nearby (Hops & Heifers) where they raise their own cows & pigs (and hops, of course), and scraps from the restaurant go to feed the livestock.
-You’ve got to appreciate a place that understands the importance of sustainability in addition to making damn good grub.
+We truly love Oskar Blues in general, and Homemade Liquids and Solids in particular.
+Its vibe is a comfortable, down-south, BBQ joint with some Cajun flair and amazing craft beer.
+They have their own farm nearby called Hops & Heifers, where they raise their own cows, pigs, and hops, of course.
+Scraps from the restaurant go to the farm to feed the livestock.
+You’ve got to appreciate a place that understands the importance of sustainability.

-We partook in several beers at HL&S. Oskar Blues website proudly boasts “No Imports.
-No bottles,” but finding a good brew here was no problem.
-We had a few Oskar Blues beers, including the Priscilla Wheat which we’d not even heard of before (very tasty).
-We also tried some more unique varieties, such as Maui Brewing Passion Pale.
-I know the boys in our group (both hop lovers) really enjoyed the Boulder Cold Hop.
-Needless to say, it was hard to pry us away from the bar after a while, but the Tasty Weasel was waiting so we reluctantly moved on.
+We partook in many beers at Homemade Liquids and Solids.
+Their selection is described as “No imports.
+No bottles.”
+And finding a great beer was no problem.
+We had a few Oskar Blues beers, including the Priscilla Wheat.
+This brew was new to us, but really tasty.
+Beyond Oskar Blues we had some great beers too.
+Jessica and I liked the Maui Brewing Passion Pale.
+The fellas in our group are both hop-heads, so they really enjoyed the Boulder Cold Hop.
+Needless to say, it was hard to pry us away from the bar.
+But the Tasty Weasel was waiting, so we eventually had to move on.

-The Tasty Weasel Taproom is located inside the Oskar Blues Brewery, so you can enjoy your beer whilst in the shadow of the fermentation tanks.
-Having visited here before, we knew to sign up for the tour as soon as we arrived, and were also shocked how much the brewery has grown their canning operations!
-It made the tap-room a bit cozier, but still just as much fun.
-We were lucky enough to be there while they were tapping a small batch Double Dry Hopped Deviant Dale’s.
+The Tasty Weasel Taproom is located inside the Oskar Blues Brewery.
+Here you can enjoy your beer whilst in the shadow of the fermentation tanks.
+Having visited here before, we knew to sign up for the tour as soon as we arrived.
+We were shocked how much the brewery has grown their canning operations since out last visit.
+It made the tap-room a bit cozier, but it was still just as much fun.
+We were lucky enough to be there for a special small-batch tapping of Double Dry Hopped Deviant Dale’s.
 Wow, that’s some hops!